useframi1/Maze-Router/README.md

 #### Mapping Net to Grid
 - loop over the coordinates of the net
 - The first coordinate gets set as the source on the grid
-- Any other coordinate is set as a terget
+- Any other coordinate is set as a target

 #### Filling
 - We begin with a vector of our sources